 Finally, we refer to recent work likewise inspired by the AGM theory of belief change, but which goes well beyond our work.
-In [25] (see also preceding work [11]) a very general theory to model dynamics of AFs is proposed.
+In [27] (see also preceding work [12]) a very general theory to model dynamics of AFs is proposed.
 This theory makes it possible to express how an agent who has beliefs in the form of her own argumentation system can interact on a target argumentation system that may represent the state of knowledge at a given stage of a debate.
 Here AFs (and the dynamics of AFs) are encoded within the general, tailor made first order language YALLA.
-Further afield, both Moguillansky and Simari [45] and Snaith and Reed [53] present models of dynamics in structured (as opposed to abstract) argumentation.
-The former offers a model building on results by Moguillansky [44] (see also previous work from this group [46, 51, 47]), while the latter is a model for ASPIC+, one of the main existing formalisms for structured argumentation.
+Further afield, both Moguillansky and Simari [52] and Snaith and Reed [62] present models of dynamics in structured (as opposed to abstract) argumentation.
+The former offers a model building on results by Moguillansky [51] (see also previous work from this group [53, 59, 54, 55], as well as the quantitative approach presented in [61]), while the latter is a model for ASPIC+, one of the main existing formalisms for structured argumentation.

-7 Conclusion and Outlook
+7. Conclusion and Outlook

 In this work we have presented a generic solution to the problem of revision of AFs, which applies to many prominent I-maximal argumentation semantics.
 Compared to previous attempts in the literature, we aimed for revision operators which guarantee that the result is representable by a single AF.
-The key to obtaining our AGM-style representation theorems was the combination of recent advances from argumentation theory [33] and belief change [26].
-We have considered two different approaches to revision of AFs.
+The key to obtaining our AGM-style representation theorems was the combination of recent advances from argumentation theory [36] and belief change [28].
+We have considered two different approaches to revision of AFs; our results are summarized in Table 4.
 For revision by propositional formulas we have given a representation result which applies to arbitrary argumentation semantics in conjunction with compliant rankings on extensions.
 This compliance requirement has led us to develop general refinements of rankings, which in turn permitted us to obtain novel concrete operators for a wide range of semantics.
 For revision by AFs, on the other hand, the representation result has been restricted to proper I-maximal semantics, a class including standard semantics such as stable, preferred, semi-stable and stage.
 This result is nonetheless significant, as it allows any revision operator from the propositional setting to be applied in the AF context.
-Finally, we analysed the computational complexity of (a refinement of) Dalal's operator, where hardness goes up to Θ_3^P for revision under preferred semantics.
+Finally, we analyzed the computational complexity of (a refinement of) Dalal's operator, where hardness goes up to Θ_3^{P} for revision under preferred semantics.